 • Researchers studied 802 adult wine drinkers ages 55-65.
 The clinicians categorized them as follows.
 (1) Abstainers, (2) high-wine-consuming moderate drinkers, or (3) low-wine-consuming moderate drinkers.
 Both high-wine-consumption and low-wine-consumption moderate drinkers had much lower mortality risks compared with abstainers.56

 • Doctors studied middle-aged and elderly Danes (n = 16,304) aged 50 or over for a mean of 11.5 years.
 Moderate drinking by both men and women reduced their risk of death greatly.
-But men who had over 10 drinks per day had an increase in risk.
-And women who had over over four per day also suffered an increased risk.57
+However, men who had over 10 drinks per day had an increase in risk.
+Similarly, women who had over over four per day also suffered an increased risk.57

 • Danish doctors studied 13,285 persons 30 to 79 followed-up after 10 to 12 years.
 A U-shaped pattern existed between alcohol and all-cause mortality.58

 • This study involved 1,071 Germans aged 45-64 at baseline.
 The follow-up was eight years later.
 Researchers found a U-shaped pattern between drinking and risk of all-cause death.
-Moderate drinkers significantly lower risks which persisted after adjusting for confounding factors.60
+Significantly, moderate drinkers had lower risks which persisted after adjusting for confounding factors.60

 • Researchers followed a cohort of 1,332 persons aged 65 and older for 12 years.
 Compared with abstainers, moderate drinkers without chronic heart failure were at lower risk of all-cause mortality.
 Increased risk occurred among those with the disease.61